 Post-money valuation (enterprise value) is determined by calculating number of factors.
 This goes beyond looking at debt, current market value and cash on hand.

-For a small business owner it's important to have a risk management strategy to increase business value.
-When preparing your company for sale, a proper risk management plan shall be a priority.
+For a small business owner it's important to have a risk management strategy on place to increase business value.
+When preparing your company for sale, a risk management plan shall be a priority.

 Thinking of selling your business?
 Read this step-by-step guide about where to begin, and how to schedule the tasks and steps to orchestrate the sale process in logical and efficient way.